 These days, there’s no excuse not to enable HTTPS for your website.
 You can get an SSL certificate in a matter of minutes (even for free), and it will help keep your users’ data safe.
 However, certificates aren’t perpetual, meaning you’ll eventually need to renew your SSL certificate and do so correctly.

 Renewing a certificate is relatively simple.
 Many web hosts and registrars go as far as to automate the process, so you don’t have to lift a finger.
 However, if your host doesn’t offer automatic renewals for some reason, knowing how to renew a certificate manually can come in handy.

 Why you need to renew your SSL certificate

 If you’ve ever set up an SSL certificate, you might have received an email similar to the following:

-Some certificates last for a year or two, whereas others have expiry dates as low as 90 days (we’re looking at you Let’s Encrypt).
+Some certificates last for up to 398 days, whereas others have expiry dates as low as 90 days (we’re looking at you Let’s Encrypt).
 For many, these expiration dates can be a hassle.
 However, there are two reasons why limited-length certificates are necessary:

 - Renewing your certificate validates your website’s identity.

 - It makes sure the encryption you use is up to date, which keeps user’s data secure during transit.

 At one point, it was common for SSL certificates to last up to five years.
 It was a convenient approach, but not optimal from a security standpoint.
 As of September 2020, the issuing period is roughly 13 months, which was a reduction on the previously reduced standard of about two years.